M54.50 – Low back pain, unspecified

 • Pain in lumbar region

-Other ICD-10 Codes Commonly Used for Low back pain
+Other ICD-10 codes commonly used for low back pain

-Commonly asked questions
+Frequently asked questions

-What are the common treatments for M54.50 Diagnosis Code?
+What are the common treatments for M54.50?

-The treatment for unspecified low back pain, code M54.50, largely depends on the patient's condition, symptoms and overall health.
-It can include physical therapy, medication for pain and inflammation, and in some cases, surgery.
+The treatment for unspecified low back pain, code M54.50, largely depends on the patient's condition, symptoms, and overall health.
+It can include physical therapy, medication for pain and inflammation, and, in some cases, surgery.

 What does diagnosis code M54.50 mean?